mw00847/molecular-interactions/README.md

 2. Center the oxygen on the acetone carbonyl to 0,0,0

 3. Create ~5000 geometries of water around the acetone.
+Setting parameters for the hydrogen bond lengths and water angles.
 (create_initial_geometries(G).ipynb)

 ![water angles in training data ](./angle_plot.png)